mc-hw/0001-555-latches/README.md

 - The copper layer was printed on a big piece of glossy page from magazine, 'Small drill mark' option selected.
 - The paths were transferred using Moisturising polish remover with paper wrapped around copper as envelope (seems worse than fine-cut piece).
+- The paths were corrected with marker, corrector and scalpel.
+- The holes for mounting points were drilled after etching, before toner removal.
+- After etching toner was removed using Acetone.
+- The PCB was cleaned with Isopropanol and dried with hot air (270 degrees Celsius).
+- The front side of PCB was covered with tape before solder mask application.
+- _Mechanic_ solder mask was applied using a plastic card through a stencil printed down on mat film.
+On top of it another stencil, printed down on glossy film was placed.
+It was pressed between two acryl panes and left for 10 minutes to spread evenly.
+- The first UV hardening took 30 minutes, half by half, from 10cm.
+- The fields were removed with Isopropanol.
+Unfortunately, the result was poor.
+Longer hardening needed?

 ### Mark 4

 - For Mark 4 a copper piece (~120 x ~100 mm) was cut.
-The edges were smoothed with file.
+The edges were smoothed with a file.
 - The surface (both sides) were cleaned with cleaning milk, sand paper (1000), Acetone and Isopropanol.
 - The copper layer was printed on a big piece of glossy page from magazine, 'Small drill mark' option selected.
 - The paths were transferred using Moisturising polish remover with paper fine cut and stuck to copper using paper tape.
+- The PCB was fine-cut, the edges were smoothed with a file.
+- The paths were corrected with marker and scalpel.
+- The holes for mounting points were drilled after etching.
+- After etching toner was removed using Acetone.

 ### Mark 5

 - For Mark 5 a copper piece (~120 x ~100 mm) was cut.
-The edges were smoothed with file.
+The edges were smoothed with a file.
 - The surface (both sides) were cleaned with cleaning milk, sand paper (1000), Acetone and Isopropanol.
 - The copper layer was printed on a big piece of glossy page from magazine, 'No drill mark' option selected.
 - The paths were transferred using Moisturising polish remover with paper fine cut and stuck to copper using paper tape.
+- The PCB was fine-cut, the edges were smoothed with a file.
+- The paths were corrected with marker and scalpel.
+- The holes for mounting points were drilled before etching.
+Seems to be a good idea, holes were smoother after etching.
+- After etching toner was removed using Acetone.

 ### Mark 6

 - For Mark 6 a copper piece (~120 x ~100 mm) was cut.
-The edges were smoothed with file.
+The edges were smoothed with a file.
 - The surface (both sides) were cleaned with cleaning milk, sand paper (1000), Acetone and Isopropanol.
 - The copper layer was printed on a big piece of glossy page from magazine, 'No drill mark' option selected.
 - The paths were transferred using Moisturising polish remover with paper fine cut and stuck to copper using paper tape.
+- The PCB was fine-cut, the edges were smoothed with a file.
+- The paths were corrected with marker and scalpel.
+- The holes for mounting points were drilled before etching.
+Seems to be a good idea, holes were smoother after etching.
+- After etching toner was removed using Acetone.

 ## PCB ordering